canonical/maas/README.txt

 Access to the database is configured in src/maas/development.py.

-The Makefile sets up a development database cluster inside your branch.
+The Makefile or the test suite sets up a development database cluster inside your branch.
 It lives in the "db" directory, which gets created on demand.
 You'll want to shut it down before deleting a branch; see below.

 First, set up the project.
 This fetches all the required dependencies, and creates a local database cluster and development database: